mani2012/PathoStat/README.md

 1. Relative Abundance plots (Stacked Bar Plot, Heatmap)
 2. Diversity plots (Alpha, Beta, Exploratory Tree, BiPlot, Co-Occurrence)
-3. Differential Expression (Expression Plots, Limma)
+3. Differential Abundance (Abundance Plots, Limma)
 4. Confidence Region Plots
 5. PCA plots
 6. PCoA plots
-7. Longitudinal Plots
+7. Alluvial Plots for longitudinal data

 `runPathoStat` is the pipeline function that generates the PathoStat report and launches shiny app when in interactive mode.
 It combines all the functions